guyroyse/in-browser-embeddings/README.md

 Typically, you would take an embedding and store it in a [vector database](https://redis.io/redis-for-ai/) or use it to do some sort of vector search.
 This is good and proper and you should totally do this.

 However, we're going to compare two vectors right in the browser.
-I've written a function to compute the _cosine similarity_ and the _euclidean distance_ for a pair of vectors.
+I've written a function to compute the _cosine similarity_ and the _Euclidean distance_ for a pair of vectors.
 Okay.
 I had Copilot handle it, but hey—it works!

 ```typescript
 function cosineSimilarity(a: Float32Array, b: Float32Array): number {